to the Fredric and Jean Edelman Planetarium!

 Planetarium E-Newsletter.
 The planetarium offers an occasional newsletter available via email.
 Periodically we send out information about upcoming shows, observatory open houses, and current sky events.
 We will not share email addresses with anyone else!
 To sign up, simply send a request to the planetarium director.

 "South Jersey Skies" newspaper column.
-The South Jersey Times (formerly the Gloucester County Times) is publishing this column on astronomy on Sundays (usually) every two weeks, both in its (old-fashioned) hard-copy edition and on-line.
-A list of and links to the published columns can be found here.
+The South Jersey Times (formerly the Gloucester County Times) no longer publishes this column on astronomy on Sundays, but a list of and links to the published columns can be found here.

 - - - - -